TommyMynnSon/scheduler/README.md

 ## Setup for Local Use

-Install dependencies with `npm install`.
+- Install dependencies with `npm install`.
+- Clone https://github.com/TommyMynnSon/scheduler-api into a separate directory and follow the README.md instructions to configure and run the API server.
+- Run `npm start` (make sure the API server is running first).

 ## Running Webpack Development Server